pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Display Lat/Long

-Determines if the curent latitude and longitide are displayed on the watch screen.
+Determines if the current latitude and longitude are displayed on the watch screen.

+### Max Track Points

+The maximum number of coordinates to store for the current track the user is moving along.
+Each coordinate point contains a latitude, longitude and altitude.
+A smaller number should be used to conserve memory and cpu.
+Larger numbers results in a smoother track line drawn on screen.

 ---